sidonath/sass/doc-src/SASS_CHANGELOG.md

   `e`, and `f`; and then `g`, `h`, and `i`.
 For more information, see {file:SASS_REFERENCE.md#each-multi-assign the `@each` reference}.

+* The `if()` function now only evaluates the argument corresponding to the value of the first argument.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector